wolframkriesing/site-stitcher/content/tidbit/2020/04/index.md

 Maybe for learning start with `find . -name '*.jpg' -exec echo "file1: {}" \;`.
 You will also find out how important the `\;` at the end is!

-### Very Fast Docker Image Build - Without Context
+# Very Fast Docker Image Build - Without Context

+dateCreated: 2020-04-27 00:08 CET
-tag: docker
+tags: docker

 I use docker images to provide the environment for development.
 My nodejs is installed only inside the docker image.
 That means I always map my working directory